 - Personalization.
 An important asset in the consulting industry is personal client contact.
 Compared to in-app pop-ups, customer satisfaction surveys can seem almost tailor-made for each client.
 From customers’ names to specific session details (date, time, duration), consultants can create personalized messages that help foster a deeper connection between customers and the brand.

 - Functionality.
 Using email for sharing customer surveys empowers business owners with a wide range of tools – from basic, plain-text layouts to visually rich HTML platforms.
 A creative approach to customer surveys can help business owners keep clients’ attention focused on answering questions for up to 10 minutes.
+If you have started to send customer survey emails, don’t forget to check your email deliverability conditions.

 - Analytics.
 By using an ESP (Email Service Provider) to run and manage customer satisfaction campaigns, business owners get a full view of how readers interact with each message.
 You’ll find out which devices people use to interact with reviews, how often they click on links, and how much time completing a survey takes.
 This granular data helps marketing teams and business owners improve the precision of questionnaires by removing redundant questions or giving customers an easier way to express feedback.